-In a nutshell, a standalone Ecommerce system is just another type of CMS, with the difference being that its UI and security measures are optimised for online store creation.
+In a nutshell, a standalone E-commerce system is just another type of CMS, with the difference being that its UI and security measures are optimized for online store creation.

 As such, you’ll find that the general technical requirements are the same as a regular CMS.
 Most systems will require PHP and a MySQL database.

 However, if you’re taking the plugin/extension path, you’ll first need to ensure that the CMS you’re building is supported by your host.
 The same process goes with any other plugin/extension check on its specific requirements too.

 In most cases, whether you’re using stand-alone or plugin-based eCommerce, you’ll find that you need to find a host that can support additional security measures, such as SSL certificates.

 Therefore, your two best options with Ghost are to either host your site with Ghost’s own managed Ghost(Pro) service or to self-host and manage with a service such as Digital Ocean droplet designed for Ghost.